-Dr. Lee speaks of the importance of clear and compassionate communication throughout the COVID-19 pandemic and how as the process of reopening begins, the transition will be easier for dry eye patients if practices have stayed in touch with them during the closure.
+Dr. Shen Lee speaks on the importance of clear and compassionate communication throughout the COVID-19 pandemic.
+The reopening transition will be easier for dry eye patients if practices have stayed in touch with them during the closure.

-To ensure a successful reopening of your business, Lumenis’ innovative technologies offer the highest level of safety measures and long-lasting results for common concerns, such as Dry Eye Disease.
-The Optima IPL device is the revolutionary answer to a drug free, drop free light-based treatment of Dry Eye Disease, working to target it at the root cause – chronic inflammation.
+Lumenis’ innovative technologies offer high level of safety measures and long-lasting results for the Dry Eye Disease.
+The Optima IPL device is a revolutionary solution to a drug free, drop free light-based treatment option.
+It treats the dry eye disease at the root cause – chronic inflammation.